crystalatk/practice_read_file/README.md

 # Practice: Node Exercise Read File

-I am learning node.
-In this exercise, I practice using node to read a file and create a file.
+Beginning of node journey.
+In this exercise, node is used to read a file and create a file.